JhenersonRosario/Data_Analyst_Python_Exercises/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies used in the projects:

 *  <a href="https://www.python.org"> Python</a>
 *  <a href="https://pandas.pydata.org"> Pandas</a>